 Practice Makes Perfect

-If you are going to change the oil yourself, practice.
-Once you start doing it yourself, keep doing it so that it becomes easier with time.
+If you are going to do the job yourself, practice.
+Once you start doing it yourself, keep doing it so that it becomes easier with time and you feel confident in your abilities.

-If it’s your first time, ask a friend to help you or watch a YouTube video to guide you through the process.
+If it’s your first time, ask a friend to help you or watch a YouTube video on how to change oil to guide you through the process.

 Education